Citigroup steps up Western European corporate banking push

 The COVID-19 pandemic, far from slowing the U.S. lender’s ambitions, has accelerated its investment plans as companies increasingly demand digital services from banks and seek to diversify their revenue streams in multiple markets.

-The lender will however face stiff competition from local banks in the markets it is investing in, as well as rivals such as Barclays (BARC.L), which is also hiring in continental Europe, JPMorgan (JPM.N) and BNP Paribas (BNPP.PA).
+The lender will however face stiff competition from local banks in the markets it is investing in, as well as rivals such as Barclays, which is also hiring in continental Europe, JPMorgan and BNP Paribas.
+(Reporting By Lawrence White.
+Editing by Jane Merriman)

 Our Standards: The Thomson Reuters Trust Principles.